NixOS/nix/doc/manual/source/protocols/derivation-aterm.md

 - The derivation is content-addressed using the ["Text" method] of content-addressing derivations

-Currently we always encode derivations to storee object using the ATerm format (and the previous two choices), but we reserve the right to encode new sorts of derivations differently in the future.
+Currently we always encode derivations to store object using the ATerm format (and the previous two choices), but we reserve the option to encode new sorts of derivations differently in the future.

 [derivation]: @docroot@/glossary.md#gloss-derivation
 [store object]: @docroot@/glossary.md#gloss-store-object